-In exceptional circumstances, the school may be required to take the decision to cancel school trips due to safety concerns regarding students and staff travelling abroad.
-If the school is unable to obtain a refund from insurers for the trip, then regrettably we would not be able to offer a refund to parents.
+In exceptional circumstances, the School may be required to take the decision to cancel school trips due to safety concerns regarding students and staff travelling abroad.
+If the School is unable to obtain a refund from insurers for the trip, then regrettably we would not be able to offer a refund to parents.

-Head of Finance to approve letter/email content before being sent out to parents.
+Head of Finance and Trip Manager to approve letter/email content before being sent out to parents.
+All trip letters are sent to parents via Bedales Teaching Support.